N-dimensional maximum-entropy tomography via particle sampling: Conclusion

 \section{Conclusion}

-We have proposed an alternative implementation of the MENT algorithm that scales to high dimensional phase space.
-The method uses particle sampling, rather than numerical integration, to compute the distribution's projections.
-The computational cost scales linearly with the number of measurements, but does not depend on the measurement resolution.
-We demonstrated that when the phase space dimension $N \leq 4$, an accurate grid-based sampler can be used with almost no hyperparameters to tune.
-We then showed that MCMC algorithms, such as the Metropolis-Hastings (MH) algorithm, can be used for higher-dimensional reconstructions.
-We used a parallel MH sampler to fit a six-dimensional distribution to 15 two-dimensional projections.
+We have proposed a modified maximum-entropy (MENT) algorithm that scales to six-dimensional phase space.
+The method uses particle sampling, rather than numerical integration, to compute projections of the MENT distribution function.
+We showed that MCMC algorithms, such as the Metropolis-Hastings (MH) algorithm, can be used for six-dimensional reconstructions.

-Investigation of four-dimensional integration-based MENT solvers should continue along with development of sample-based solvers.
-Six-dimensional MENT using MCMC appears promising, although further study is needed to refine the selection and tuning of the MCMC algorithm.
-A logical next step would be to test the algorithm on simulated data in diagnostic beamlines, then on real data.
-We have shared our MENT implementation in an open-source repository \footnote{{https://github.com/austin-hoover/ment}}.

-MENT, in its modern form, applies to a broad range of problems.
-The only requirements are that (i) the measurements are projections of the distribution, (ii) the transformations are deterministic, and (iii) the transformations do not depend on the initial distribution.
-Reconstructions with nonlinear transformations have not been explored in depth, and it is unknown if nonlinearity expands or contracts the solution space; MENT could offer an efficient way to study this question.
-A particle-based MENT solver might also enable some type of iterative solution for beams with strong space charge, for which the transformations depend on the initial distribution.
-Finally, the MENT implementations discussed in this paper can generate an enormous number of samples, which may enable high-dimensional reconstructions down to the noise level of the measurement devices.
+Particle-based MENT may be useful for accelerator physics research.
+MENT finds the most conservative distribution compatible with the data, making it a valuable tool when evaluating experimental results or comparing to other reconstruction algorithms.
+Interaction with trusted particle tracking codes is straightforward, as the only restriction on the tracking code is that particles must not interact with each other.
+Furthermore, there are no restrictions on the types of distributions MENT can represent.
+Possible applications and research topics include reconstructions in nonlinear lattices, reconstructions with self-consistent space charge forces, and high-dimensional and high-dynamic-range reconstructions \cite{Hoover_2023}.